 Adam Werbach’s definition of sustainability is a great place to start: It is to protect the environment.
 It needs to care about cultures.
 It needs to have social responsibility.
 And it has to have economic sustainability.
 All four together – social, cultural, environmental, and economic – need to work together to form a sustainability initiative.

 At Linear to Circular, we work to optimize outcomes along these four lines.
-If that’s of interest, please reach out.
+If that’s of interest, let’s connect.

 – Systemic Design Workshops